uilicious/gitbook-plugin-docsearch/README.md

 ```

 `logo` and `brandUrl` is optional.
 So you can choose to leave them empty if you do want want to put your brand logo in Gitbook.

+But, if you want to use `logo` then put the logo image into the root directory of your Gitbook project.

 In order to customize the styling of your search experience you can supply a css separately as bellow inside book.json